FAQ - Frequently Asked Questions

 In the occasional case where there are side effects, they seem to mostly appear in the first month or two, long before the effects on the hair begin, so it is easy to stop it without a problem.

-What about the new Glaxo medication, Dutasteride?
+What about the dutasteride?